 consult with the Editorial board about “questions of doubt”.

-Editing
+6.3Editing

 The Editorial Board should be composed of an interdisciplinary team comprised of professionals with educational and empirical backgrounds within areas such as medicine and nursing, linguistics and terminology, information science or technology, paramedical specialties, which have a sound knowledge and understanding of the English language.
 The role of the Editorial Board is to: